 The Reagan years were a complicated era of social, economic, and political change, with many trends operating simultaneously and sometimes at cross-purposes.
 While many suffered, others prospered.
 The 1970s had been the era of the hippie, and Newsweek magazine declared 1984 to be the “year of the Yuppie.”
 Yuppies, whose name derived from “(y)oung, (u)rban (p)rofessionals,” were akin to hippies in being young people whose interests, values, and lifestyle influenced American culture, economy, and politics, just as the hippies’ credo had done in the late 1960s and 1970s.
-Unlike hippies, however, yuppies were materialistic and obsessed with image, comfort, and economic prosperity.
+Unlike hippies, however, yuppies were viewed as being materialistic and obsessed with image, comfort, and economic prosperity.
 Although liberal on some social issues, economically they were conservative.
 Ironically, some yuppies were former hippies or yippies, like Jerry Rubin, who gave up his crusade against “the establishment” to become a businessman.

 Read more about yuppie culture and then use the table of contents to access other information about the culture of the 1980s.